HEIC to PNG Converter

 | Best for | iPhone storage | Editing, archiving |

+Will converting HEIC to PNG reduce quality?
 No. PNG is a lossless format — the conversion preserves every pixel exactly.
 Unlike converting to JPG, there is no quality degradation at all.
 PNG files will typically be larger than the original HEIC because HEIC uses lossy compression.

+Are my photos uploaded to a server?
 No. This tool uses a WebAssembly-based HEIC decoder that runs entirely in your browser.
 Your photos never leave your device.

+Why are PNG files larger than HEIC?
 HEIC uses advanced lossy compression similar to video codecs, achieving very small file sizes.
 PNG is lossless, so it must store all the original pixel data, resulting in larger files.
 This is normal and expected.

+Can I convert multiple photos at once?
 Yes — select as many files as you like.
 Each one is queued and converted in sequence.

 What's the difference between HEIC and HEIF?